By John Irish

 "You can have voluntary redundancies, people retiring normally, contracts finishing and so on, so there was no 272 people that were waiting to be fired," he said.

 In August, the Gulf Air trade union told Reuters the airline planned to lay off 272 employees this year.

 "There is no number yet because we haven't really come up with the new shape of the Gulf Air network that will dictate the size of the structure that supports it," he added.

 In terms of cutting costs, Majali said the airline will look at "some route closures", while also launching new ones, in addition to "accelerating the retirement of the older aeroplanes and the introduction of the new ones".

 Plans to sell shares in Gulf Air in an initial public offering were first announced in 2007, but this now seems to have been shelved.

 "The plan now is to commercialise the airline.
 There is no decision on an IPO at the moment," said Majali.
-(Reuters)For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+(Reuters)transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.